dart-lang/site-www/src/tools/build_runner.md

 description: A tool for building, testing, and running Dart code.
 ---

-The [build_runner][] package provides general-purpose commands for generating files, and for optionally testing the generated files or serving both source and generated files.
+The [build_runner][] package provides general-purpose commands for generating files, including testing the generated files or serving both source and generated files.
-Read this page for an overview of using build_runner, with links to where you can find more information.
+This page explains how to use `build_runner`.
-For details of using build_runner with a specific package, see the documentation for that package.
+To learn how to use build_runner with a specific package, see the documentation for that package.

 {{site.alert.info}}
-  **If you're a web developer:**
-  You can use the [`webdev` tool][webdev] instead of directly using build_runner to build and serve web apps.
+  **If you're a web developer**, use the [`webdev` tool][webdev] to build and serve web apps.
 {{site.alert.end}}

 The build_runner commands work with _builders_—packages